The importance of documenting the PD/LGD method

 Nevertheless, some larger financial institutions use the PD/LGD method for FAS 5 loans, and even banks that aren’t among the largest in the U.S. are considering a move to this option due to expected implementation of expected credit loss accounting models, such as the FASB’s current expected credit loss model, or CECL.

-In fact, a 2014 poll among participants of a Abrigo webinar on loss methods found that while only 7 percent of respondents were using PD/LGD at the time, one in five institutions represented on the webinar indicated a desire to transition to the method within a year.
-PD/LGD builds on default probabilities already incorporated into an institution’s risk rating process by utilizing industry- or segment-specific loss rates to calculate expected loss.
+In fact, a 2014 poll among participants of an Abrigo webinar on loss methods, found that while only 7 percent of respondents were using PD/LGD at the time, one in five institutions represented on the webinar indicated a desire to transition to the method within a year.
+PD/LGD builds on default probabilities already incorporated into an institution’s risk rating process by utilizing industry- or segment-specific loss rates to calculate the expected loss.
 This granularity on losses and comprehensiveness of the estimate are among the attractions of the method.